How to Apply

 Letters of Recommendation

 Three letters of recommendation are required, but you may have up to four letters submitted on your behalf.
-All recommendations must be submitted using the online application system.
 As part of the online application, you will be required to register the names and contact information, including e-mail addresses, of your recommenders.
 Recommenders will then receive an e-mail with directions on how to proceed.
-Letters of recommendation cannot be mailed, emailed, or faxed.
+All recommendations must be submitted using the online application system as recommenders are required to respond to specific evaluation questions on the recommendation form.
+Letters of recommendation cannot be submitted via a letter service (i.e. Interfolio), mailed, emailed, or faxed.

 Please be sure that you ask for a recommendation from at least one individual who can address your potential for original and creative research.
 In most cases, that individual would be the person guiding your most recent research activities.
 It is very important that you contact your recommenders before submitting their information in the online application.
 You must choose whether or not to waive your right to see a recommendation.
 It may be that a recommender will not submit a recommendation if you have not waived the right to see it.
 This should be discussed in advance.
 Your choice will be transmitted to the recommender in the instructional email they will receive.